Moka pots are also known as stovetop espresso makers because they enable you to brew a full-bodied, rich cup of joe on your stove.

 Finished coffee brew with the Moka pot.

-So, you’ll have to monitor your Moka pot while you are brewing if you don’t want to ruin your coffee.
+Therefore, you'll need to monitor your Moka pot while brewing to avoid ruining your coffee.

 Con 2.
 Moka pots are prone to messy leaks

-Since Moka pots use pressure to brew your coffee, they can sometimes leak or spurt coffee onto your stovetop, resulting in burnt-on coffee messes that are difficult to clean up.
+Since Moka pots use pressure to brew coffee, they can sometimes leak or spurt coffee onto your stovetop, resulting in burnt-on coffee messes that are difficult to clean.

 However, spurting is a sign that either you have used grounds that are too coarse or your Moka pot's rubber gasket isn't sealing correctly.